hazemanwer2000/knowledge-base/vault-base/Topics/Technical-Topics/OS/AUTOSAR/General/AUTOSAR-SW-Components.md

 }
 ```

+*Note:* A `<..>Access` implies "implicit" access to a `VariableDataPrototype`.
+This means reading yields the last value set before runnable execution, and writing takes effect after a runnable terminates.
+This is only applicable for non-queued communication.

+*Note:* An `AsynchronousServerCallResultPoint` enables a `RunnableEntity` to query the result of a previous invocation of a `ClientServerOperation` via an `AsynchronousServerCallPoint`.
+If unspecified, the result is inaccessible.
+If an `AsynchronousServerCallReturnsEvent` is defined, referencing the `AsynchronousServerCallResultPoint`, the event is set upon completion of the `ClientServerOperation`.

 *Note:* An `InternalTriggeringPoint` enables the triggering of a `RunnableEntity` by another, within the same `AtomicSwComponentType`.
 Hence, it does not reference a `Trigger` from a `PortPrototype`, but is rather stand-alone.
 This is consistent with the fact that an `InternalTriggerOccurredEvent` references an `InternalTriggeringPoint`.

-*Note:* An `AsynchronousServerCallResultPoint` enables a `RunnableEntity` to query the result of a previous invocation of a `ClientServerOperation` via an `AsynchronousServerCallPoint`.
-If unspecified, the result is inaccessible.
-If an `AsynchronousServerCallReturnsEvent` is defined, referencing the `AsynchronousServerCallResultPoint`, the event is set upon completion of the `ClientServerOperation`.
+*Note:* A `RunnableEntity` with only `<..>Access` is classified as category 1A, and category 1B otherwise.
 ### Step: Implementation
 ---
 #### `SwcImplementation`